vfp1/VQA/README.md

 Python API and Evaluation Code for v2.0 and v1.0 releases of the VQA dataset.
 ===================
+This is a Python installable package based on the fork from this repository made by Aishwarya Agrawal to update this VQA helpers to Python 3.

 ## VQA v2.0 release ##
 This release consists of
 - Real